 If you smoke heavily, you will only need the harvest from between five and seven large female marijuana plants for the entire year – assuming they were grown properly and are as healthy as possible, of course.
-When growing marijuana outdoors you don’t need large amount of land
+When growing marijuana outdoors you don’t need a large amount of land.

 This is not to say, however, that a usable growing area will be easy to find.
 There are lots of different things you need to remember when deciding where to grow your marijuana outdoors.